Lake Hill Neighborhood Master Plan

 The Lake Hill Master Plan is a concept plan prepared based on the current workforce housing needs documented in the 2016 Summit County Housing Demand Update.
 The master plan guidance for Phase 1 identifies a suggested mix of for-sale and for-rent homes based on the most immediate Ten Mile Basin workforce housing needs.
 Master plan guidance for future phases is intentionally more flexible, to allow future decisions on unit types and ownership-rental mixes to be based upon market demand and workforce housing needs over time.

 Future Stages of the Planning & Development Process

-There are a variety of ways that development of the Lake Hill Neighborhood can be implemented over the coming years, and many opportunities for public-private partnerships to develop different sections of the neighborhood in numerous phases.
+In 2018 and into 2019, the Lake Hill team will be further studying site impacts to prepare for rezoning.
 The Master Plan does not provide all of the answers on plan implementation.
 Many details are yet to be determined and will be developed during future stages of rezoning, site planning and development.

 Key Details to be determined during future phases of planning and development include:

 - Future PUD Development Standards: Using the guidance provided in the Master Plan, more detailed zoning regulations and development standards will be established in a future PUD zoning document, to specify zoning requirements such as permitted building height, setbacks, road standards, etc. The County will work collaboratively with the Town of Frisco when developing the proposed PUD development standards, to ensure the zoning requirements are well thought out and compatible with Town of Frisco standards.

 - Unit Pricing and Deed Restrictions: Affordable sales prices and rental rates, and the accompanying deed restrictions for the housing units will be prepared during future development phases, in conjunction with the site plan approval for each individual development parcel.